Attractions and History

 With over 10,000 artifacts and over 11,000 historical pictures, our Heritage Museum is a must-see for any visitor.

-The Cominco Gardens can be visited 7 days a week, are wheelchair and stroller accessible, and can be entered for free or by donation.
+The Cominco Gardens can be visited 7 days a week, and are wheelchair and stroller accessible.

 Marysville Falls and Eco Park